-Perhaps a traditional Queen Anne feels like a bit too much; for the subtler and smaller version, look to a Queen Anne Cottage.
+Perhaps a traditional Queen Anne style house feels like a bit too much; for the subtler and smaller version, look to a Queen Anne Cottage.

 These homes feature all the beautiful touches of a Queen Anne without being two or three stories high.
 The above one and a half-story home is a perfect example; multiple materials used in construction, a unique roofline that accents the asymmetrical nature of the home, and the bright colors are all reminiscent of a full-size Queen Anne.
 While there isn’t a turret towering above, the side dormer and small balcony encourage the eye to travel upward, meaning it still gives off a larger presence than it truly has.

 What is the Difference Between a Queen Anne and a Victorian?

 Plenty of people question the difference between Queen Anne homes — with their ostentatious ornamentation and turrets and bright colors — and Victorian homes, with their ostentatious ornamentation and turrets and … bright colors.

 The reality is that Victorian houses are not a style, but rather a reference to an era — specifically, 1837 – 1901, the time of Queen Victoria’s reign over the United Kingdom.
 During the Victorian era, several home styles developed, and one of those was the Queen Anne style.

 A Queen Anne home is therefore a type of Victorian home, and its reputation for being over-the-top has earned it the recognition of being the epitome of Victorian style.

 Everything “Loud” is In Fashion

 The Queen Anne style is eye-catching and bold, making it perfect for the contemporary homeowner who wants a home that reflects their individuality.
 Go all-out with a three-story mansion or keep it simple with a cottage; either way, you can’t go wrong.